semantic-flow/sflo/documentation/task.2025-11-28-templates-and-stylesheets.md

 1. **Path strings instead of IRIs**

    * Config is entangled with filesystem layout.
-   * No way to distinguish “path of defining node” vs “path of consuming node.”
+   * No way to distinguish “path of defining knop” vs “path of consuming knop.”
-   * No clean way to support inheritance across nodes while keeping assets anchored to their defining node.
+   * No clean way to support inheritance across knops while keeping assets anchored to their defining knop.

 2. **Instance data in ontology**